mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 Simply right-click tModLoader -> Manage -> Uninstall.
 Your vanilla install will be unharmed.

+### Steam Family Share Installation
+For some reason, if you don't own Terraria and are instead using a family shared Terraria, tModLoader won't launch and will take you to the Steam store.
+We are looking into the issue, but an easy fix is to install tModLoader through steam as normal and then copy the `steam_appid.txt` file from the Terraria install folder to the tModLoader install folder, replacing the existing file.

 ## Manual Installation
 This installation is necessary for players who have purchased Terraria from GOG or who can't get Steam Family Share to work.